buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_5/Lesson_2_Finalize_Celebrate.md

 🚨 Before you head out...
 -------------------------

-Go to #course-chat and show us your final product that we can mess around with :).
-If you tweet it out and tag @_buildspace I'll retweet it!
+Go to #showcase and show us your final product that we can mess around with :).
+If you tweet it out and tag @_buildspace we'll retweet it!

 What would also be awesome is if you told us in #feedback how you liked this project and the structure of the course.
 What did you love most about buildspace?
 What would like us to change for future projects?
 Your feedback would be awesome!!